istio/istio.io/content/docs/setup/kubernetes/install/helm/index.md

 for details.
 {{< /tip >}}

+## Helm Chart Release Repositories

+The commands in this guide use the Helm charts that are included in the Istio release image.
+If you want to use the Istio release Helm chart repository instead, adjust the commands accordingly and add the Istio release repository as follows:

+{{< text bash >}}
+$ helm repo add istio.io https://storage.googleapis.com/istio-release/releases/{{< istio_full_version >}}/charts/
+{{< /text >}}

 ## Installation steps

-The following commands use the Helm charts that are included in the Istio release image.
 Change directory to the root of the release and then choose one of the following two **mutually exclusive** options: